 If you get this far, then it’s a win.
 You’ll get a whole bunch of mileage from this process.
 However, recently, I’ve added a new dimension to the pre-mortem using a lens of the Center for Systems Awareness’s Compassionate Systems Framework.
 It has elevated the process and guided me in considering more systemic outcomes.
-I haven’t played with this a bunch yet, but by simply reflecting on the the three core capacities of system leaders as part of this process, I noticed not only better plans but more authentic work.
+By simply reflecting on the three core capacities of system leaders as part of this process, I noticed not only better plans but more authentic work.

 Where does it fit?
 For the most part, the process is similar, but I’ve integrated additional reflective prompts to use during the pre-mortem stage to help uncover blind spots and pursue a more generative social field.
 I noticed in the first round of prompts, I focused teams more on reactive problem solving without acknowledging long-term value creation.